 How long will recordings be available?

-All of our sessions (Keynote, Workshops, Ask the Experts Panel, etc.) are being recorded.
+All of our sessions (Keynotes, Workshops, Ask the Experts Panel, etc.) are being recorded.
 Recordings will be posted to the website between 48 to 72 hours after the workshop ends.
 Are there two workshops at the same time that you want to watch?
 No problem!
 Attend one live and catch the recording of the other one later.
 We want you to get as much out of this conference as possible, so don’t sweat it.
 If you miss something, watch the recording.
 Recordings will be available for ninety days post conference at no additional charge.

 Is it okay to ask questions during a workshop?